 Topics in this subject area which I have tutored include: integers, equations, factors and fractions, rational numbers, ratio, proportion and percent, equations and inequalities, functions and graphing, real numbers and right triangles, two dimensional figures, three dimensional figures, basic statistics and probability, polynomials and nonlinear functions.
 I am overqualified to teach this level (prealgebra) as I have tutored many 8th grade level students during my time as a tutor when I was a New York state certified 7th -12th grade secondary education - math teacher and have had multiple clients which I've tutored this level to here, in Massachusetts, (working with WyzAnt Inc.) as a tutor.

 Topics which I have tutored concerning the subject of pre-calculus include: functions, equation theory, matrices, vectors, trig. functions, inverses of trig. functions, applications of trig. functions, sequences, series, polar coordinates, complex numbers, exponential and log functions, conics, probability, limits, derivatives and epsilon delta proofs.
-I am plenty qualified in tutoring precalculus in that I was a certified New York state high school math teacher for 10 years (1995-2005) and as part of my student teaching, I taught a precalculus class for several months.
+I am plenty qualified in tutoring precalculus in that I was a certified New York state high school math teacher for 10 years.
+I taught a precalculus class for several months.
 During these years, I tutored several different clients in precalculus and, in recent years, I have tutored several MORE different clients in this subject working with WyzAnt here in Massachusetts.

 For 10 years (1995-2005) before I moved to Massachusetts, I was a NY state certified high school mathematics teacher with the regents program.
 During this time period, I also privately tutored many dozens of students in preparation for the annual NY state regents math tests and am very familiar with their means of testing as well as the testing practice materials which are available to test preparers.
 I could be very helpful to a NY state math student who was interested in meeting weekly to go over regents material from test practicing companies such as Barron's which prep for the regents.